7.4.6 Defence Spending and Arms Sales

 Defence spending is necessary if a country wants to use military force, either to protect itself or for aggressive purposes.
 It includes the costs of equipment, the people in the armed services and the associated public servants.

-A coercive foreign policy (188.8.131.52) is expensive.
-An Independent Institute article, The Cold War Economy, recorded that American spending on defence during the Cold War arms-race was 7.7% of its Gross National Product (GNP) on average.
+A coercive foreign policy (220.127.116.11) is expensive.
+An Independent Institute article, The Cold War Economy, recorded that American defence spending during the Cold War arms-race averaged 7.7% of its Gross National Product (GNP).

 A popular desire for a strong military capability is a factor when considering the overall size of the budget.
 The Republican Platform 2016, for example, put these words in first place: